 How to Attach a Float to a Fishing Line

-When you go fishing, one of the most important things is to make sure that your line has a float attached to it.
-This will help keep your bait at the surface of the water where the fish are more likely to be swimming.
+One of the most essential things when fishing is ensuring that your fishing line has a float attached.
+This will help keep your bait at the water’s surface, where the fish are more likely to swim.

 Here is a step-by-step guide on how to attach a float to your fishing line:

 1. Start by threading your fishing line through the eyelet on the top of the float.